Second Crusade: Crusaders

-The German contingent comprised about 20,000 knights; the French contingent had about 700 knights from the king's lands while the nobility raised smaller numbers of knights; and the Kingdom of Jerusalem had about 950 knights and 6,000 infantrymen.
+The German contingent comprised about 2,000 knights; the French contingent had about 700 knights from the king's lands while the nobility raised smaller numbers of knights; and the Kingdom of Jerusalem had about 950 knights and 6,000 infantrymen.

 The French knights preferred to fight on horseback, while the German knights liked to fight on foot.
 The Byzantine Greek chronicler John Kinnamos wrote "the French are particularly capable of riding horseback in good order and attacking with the spear, and their cavalry surpasses that of the Germans in speed.
-The Germans, however, are able to fight on foot better than the French and excel in using the great sword".
+The Germans, however, are able to fight on foot better than the French and excel in using the great sword."

 Conrad III was considered to be a brave knight, though often described as indecisive in moments of crisis.
-Louis VII was a devout Christian with a sensitive side who was often attacked by contemporaries like Bernard of Clairvaux for being more in love with his wife, Eleanor of Aquitaine, than being interested in war or politics.
+Louis VII was a devout Christian with a sensitive side who was often attacked by contemporaries like Bernard of Clairvaux for being more in love with his wife Eleanor than he was interested in war or politics.

 Stephen, King of England did not participate in the second crusade due to internal conflicts in his kingdom.
 Meanwhile, King David I of Scotland was dissuaded by his subjects from joining the crusade himself.

-Crusade in the East
+In the East

 Joscelin II retook the town of Edessa and besieged the citadel following Zengi's murder, but Nur ad-Din defeated him in November 1146.
 On 16 February 1147, the French crusaders met at Étampes to discuss their route.
 The Germans had already decided to travel overland through Hungary; they regarded the sea route as politically impractical because Roger II of Sicily was an enemy of Conrad.
 Many of the French nobles distrusted the land route, which would take them through the Byzantine Empire, the reputation of which still suffered from the accounts of the First Crusaders.
 Nevertheless, the French decided to follow Conrad, and to set out on 15 June.
 Roger II took offence and refused to participate any longer.
 In France, Abbot Suger was elected by a great council at Étampes (and appointed by the Pope) to act as one of the regents during the king's absence on crusade.
 In Germany, further preaching was done by Adam of Ebrach, and Otto of Freising also took the cross.
 The Germans planned to set out at Easter, but did not leave until May.